 I believe every Seattleite, whether they have lived here for four months or forty years, takes our role as environmental stewards seriously.

 We have taken strides locally by banning plastic bags from grocery stores, and going straw-less.
-The council’s current efforts to implement legislation that will require a permit before cutting down trees within the city limits underscores commitment to our green spaces and recognizes the role our canopy plays in carbon sequestration.
+The council’s current efforts to implement legislation focused on maintaining our urban canopy underscores commitment to our green spaces and recognizes the role our canopy plays in carbon sequestration.

 To build a stronger city, we must continue to protect our natural resources and grow a greener economy.